The Trinity Center Volunteer Fire Department is staffed by volunteers, that is, no one receives compensation for serving.

 Not pictured: Glen Ahmann, Ann Bryant, Jim Heinig.
 The staff is pictured with the new ambulance.

-Assistant Chief and Medical Director:
+Acting Chief and Medical Director:

 Listen to KQED's interview with Trinity Center and Coffee Creek VFDs as part of KQED's Rural Health